William-Moreno/data-structures-and-algorithms/Data-Structures/linkedList/README.md

 - I refined all three methods to function correctly if the specified node was the head or tail of the linked list
 - I added an 'Exception' response when the specified node in the insertBefore and insertAfter functions did not exist within the linked list
 - I wrote tests to verify functionality of the new methods and implemented them

+Again working from the existing class, merely variations on the theme:
+- I started be writing the basic kthFromEnd function
+- I wrote a test to validate that the function was working properly
+- I then wrote a tests for k too long and k the same length
+- I modified the basic function to pass all three tests
+- I then wrote tests for cases where the list was one node and when k was not a positive integer
+- Then I modified the function to pass all tests written

 ## API